-(1) We note the following in connection with the information contained in the foregoing table:

-- (a) The smelters and refiners listed in the table were identified by the Suppliers as being part of our 2021 supply chain.
-The smelters and refiners listed above may not be all of the smelters and refiners in our 2021 supply chain, since many of our Suppliers indicated that they were unable to identify all of the smelters and refiners used to process the necessary 3TG content contained in our in-scope products. - (b) All compliance status information in the table is as of May 18, 2022. - (c) "Conformant" means that a smelter or refiner has successfully completed an assessment against the applicable Responsible Minerals Assurance Process ("RMAP") standard or an equivalent cross-recognized assessment.
-Included smelters and refiners were not necessarily Conformant for all or part of 2021 and may not continue to be Conformant for any future period. - (d) While none of the identified smelters or refiners is listed as such for 2021, "Active" means that a smelter or refiner is currently engaged in the RMAP but a conformance determination has yet to be made. - (e) A smelter or refiner is listed as "On Smelter Look-up Tab List Only" if it is listed on the Smelter Look-up tab of the Template, but is not listed as "Conformant" or "Active."
+- (1) We note the following in connection with the information contained in the foregoing table: - (a) The smelters and refiners listed in the table were identified by the Suppliers as being part of our 2023 supply chain.
+The smelters and refiners listed above may not be all of the smelters and refiners in our 2023 supply chain, since many of our Suppliers indicated that they were unable to identify all of the smelters and refiners used to process the necessary 3TG content contained in our in-scope products, or did not provide Templates specific to the products they sold to us. - (b) All compliance status information in the table is as of April 26, 2024. - (c) "Conformant" means that a smelter or refiner has successfully completed an assessment against the applicable Responsible Minerals Assurance Process ("RMAP") standard or an equivalent cross-recognized assessment.
+Included smelters and refiners were not necessarily Conformant for all or part of 2023 and may not continue to be Conformant for any future period. - (d) While none of the identified smelters or refiners is listed as such for 2023, "Active" means that a smelter or refiner is currently engaged in the RMAP but a conformance determination has yet to be made. - (e) While none of the smelters or refiners is listed as such for 2023, a smelter or refiner is listed as "On Smelter Look-up Tab List Only" if it is listed on the Smelter Look-up tab of the Template, but is not listed as "Conformant" or "Active."
 The RMI notes on its website that the operational impacts of COVID-19 have led to postponements of some RMAP assessments.
 The RMI website also notes that, due to the eligibility criteria for an RMAP assessment, smelters and refiners are sometimes removed from the Conformant list because they are no longer operational and not because they are non-conformant to the standard. - (f) The compliance status indicated in the table is based solely on information made publicly available by the RMI, without independent verification by us. - (g) "Country Location" is the location of the smelter or refiner and is based solely on information made publicly available by the RMI, without independent verification by us.